 The purpose of this gathering was to stimulate a conversation about how we can collaboratively focus on the triple aim (clinical quality, service quality, efficiency/value) for the greater Glendale/Foothill community.
 The exercise itself consisted of a computer simulation around a fictitious community called “Friendly Hills.”
 Teams gathered around tables with computers and are given a set of circumstances (prevalence of diseases, demographics, budgets, etc.) and were given choices to make about how best to serve the community.
 Each team consisted of people assigned to one of four professional disciplines: physician clinic, employer, health plan (insurer), and hospital.
 The fun part was that everyone takes roles that they are not familiar with on a day-to-day basis.
 Each team competes over the course of three rounds for the best outcomes in the triple aim.
 Of course, in the end, the teams were scored and the winning team was acknowledged.

-Our electronic medical record partner, Cerner, developed the simulation and will be facilitating the event on April 22.
+Our electronic medical record partner, Cerner, developed and facilitated this simulation.